shruti-tanpure/shruti-tanpure/README.md

 <h2>👩🏾‍💻 About me</h2>

+Hello!
 I am Shruti Tanpure.

-✨I'm a programmer that lives to develop and create things.
+✨I am currently a final year student at MKSSS's Cummins College of Engineering for Women, Pune, majoring in Information Technology.

-✨I enjoy learning new things on a daily basis.
-It could be an algorithm, software or a technology.
+✨I have interned at Wells Fargo as a technical intern in the summers of 2022.

-✨I'm a creative person.
-I enjoy designing posters.
+✨I'm a vivid learner, and love to get to hear about and know about new technologies.

 ✨I enjoy connecting with individuals and learning about their journeys because it allows me to broaden my horizons and gain new ideas on a variety of topics.